natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Z.1007%20bis%20serie%205.md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

 * Dorsal turret can traverse 360 degrees
+* Good dorsal turret coverage with its twin tail design (better than the [[Z.1007 bis serie 3|serie 3]] single-tail design)
 * Decent speed and performance
 * Decent bomb-load
 * Central engine provides some protection to the crew against head-on attacks

 '''Cons:'''

-* Poor defensive armament
+* Poor defensive armament: Breda-SAFATs have low velocity
-* Under-powered engines; losing one dramatically impacts flight performance
+* Underpowered engines: losing one dramatically impacts flight performance
 * Aircraft crew are closely bunched up together
 * Non-existent armour
 * No defensive armament at the front of the plane